carlosedp/ppc64le-bringup/Readme.md

 The objective of this repository is to track the progress and pre-requisites to bring new applications and projects to PPC64le architecture.

+If you want to start developing and run a PPC64le Virtual Machine, I've uploaded both Debian and Ubuntu versions that can be downloaded from the [releases](https://github.com/carlosedp/ppc64-bringup/releases/tag/v1.0) section.

+There is also a [guide](https://github.com/carlosedp/ppc64-bringup/tree/master/QemuVM) if you want to build the VMs from scratch.

 ## Contents  <!-- omit in toc -->

 * [Docker Community Edition](#docker-community-edition)